ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 multiple slice aggregates need to identify the slice aggregate packets in order to enforce the associated forwarding action and treatment.

-An IETF network slice need MAY support the following key features:
+An IETF network slice MAY support the following key features:

 1. A Slice Selector
 2. A Network Resource Partition associated with a slice aggregate.
 3. A Path selection criteria
 4. Verification that per slice SLOs are being met.
-This may be done by active measurements (inferred) or by using IOAM.
+This may be done by active measurements (inferred) or by using hybrid measurement methods, e.g., IOAM.
 5. Additionally, there is an on-going discussion on using Service Functions (SFs) with network slices.
 This may require insertion of an NSH.
 6. For multi-domain scenarios, a packet that traverses multiple domains may